-(1) Technology licenses relate to licensing agreements entered into by the Company that are used in research and development activities and have alternative future uses.
-Amortization expense related to technology licenses is reported as "Product development and engineering" in the unaudited consolidated condensed statements of income.
+(1) Technology licenses relate to in-license agreements for intellectual property that is used by the Company in research and development activities and also has alternative future uses.
+Amortization expense related to technology licenses is reported as "Product development and engineering" in the condensed consolidated statements of income.

-The Company's finite-lived intangible assets resulting from purchases, additions from acquisitions, and transfers from In-process Research and Development ("IPR&D") was \$186.0 million as of April 27, 2014 and January 26, 2014.
+The Company's finite-lived intangible assets resulting from purchases, additions from acquisitions, and transfers from In-process Research and Development ("IPR&D") was \$187.0 million and \$186.0 million as of July 27, 2014 and January 26, 2014, respectively.

-For the three months ended April 27, 2014 and April 28, 2013, amortization expense related to acquired finite-lived intangible assets was \$6.4 million and \$7.9 million, respectively.
-Amortization expense related to acquired finite-lived intangible assets is reported as "Intangible amortization and impairments" in the unaudited consolidated condensed statements of income.
+For the three months ended July 27, 2014 and July 28, 2013, amortization expense related to acquired finite-lived intangible assets was \$6.4 million and \$7.2 million, respectively.
+For the six months ended July 27, 2014 and July 28, 2013, amortization expense related to finite-lived intangible assets was \$12.9 million and \$15.1 million, respectively.
+Amortization expense related to acquired finite-lived intangible assets is reported as "Intangible amortization and impairments" in the condensed consolidated statements of income.